Singularity and differentiability at the origin of static and spherically symmetric black holes

 To prove {\it d) $f$ d-odd $\iff f^{-1}$ d-odd}, we know that $f$ is d-odd, hence

 and moreover we assume $f_{1}\neq 0$, so that by the inverse function theorem $f$ has a smooth inverse, see e.g.~\cite{Tao:2022ana} Sec.~6.7 and~\cite{Hormander:2003pdo} Thm.~1.1.7.
-We want to prove that $f^{-1}$ is also d-odd, therefore we suppose by way of contradiction that there exists a $\ell$ such that $f^{-1\,(2\ell)}(0)\neq0$, and let us take this $\ell$ to be minimal, i.e.~$f^{-1\,(2k)}(0)=0$ for all $k$ strictly smaller than $\ell$.
-We can thus write
+We want to prove that $f^{-1}$ is also d-odd; therefore, by way of contradiction, we suppose that there exists an $\ell$ such that $f^{-1\,(2\ell)}(0)\neq0$, and let us take this~$\ell$ to be minimal, i.e.~$f^{-1\,(2k)}(0)=0$ for all $k$ strictly smaller than $\ell$.
+We can thus write:

 but we also know that $f^{-1}\circ f=\text{id}$, with $\text{id}$ the identity function.
 If we use the rule for compositions, we get